-A furniture design graduate, Marcus began his journalism career writing for publications including Blueprint, The Guardian, The Independent on Sunday and Conde Nast Traveller.
+A 3D design graduate, Marcus began his journalism career writing for architecture title Building Design and later for Building, where he rose to deputy editor.
+He also freelanced for publications including Blueprint, The Guardian, The Independent on Sunday and Conde Nast Traveller.

 He launched icon, the international architecture and design magazine, in 2003, and edited the publication until November 2006.
 Under Marcus, the magazine rapidly established itself as one of the world’s most influential and respected design journals, winning a string of awards including Launch of the Year and Designer of the Year in 2003 and Monthly Magazine of the Year in 2005 and 2006.

-He also regularly appears on radio and TV, writing and presenting a documentary about French designer Philippe Starck for the BBC in 2003 and appearing in the major BBC series Home in 2006.
+Marcus regularly appears on radio and TV, writing and presenting a documentary about French designer Philippe Starck for the BBC in 2003 and appearing in the major BBC series Home in 2006.
 An accomplished public speaker, Marcus has spoken at conferences in London, Tokyo, New York, Stockholm and Cape Town, among others.

 In 2007 he was joined by Rupinder Bhogal and together they set up Dezeen Limited, which they now run as co-directors.
 They launched the recruitment site Dezeen Jobs in 2008, followed by Dezeen Watch Store in 2010.

-As founder and editor-in-chief of Dezeen, Marcus has won awards including the BSME's Business Editor of the Year in 2013.
+As founder and editor-in-chief of Dezeen, Marcus has won awards including the BSME's Business Web Editor of the Year in 2013.
 In the same year he was named one of the 100 most influential figures in the UK creative industries by the Hospital Club.
 In 2011, French magazine Architectural Digest placed him in the 100 qui comptent list of the most important figures in global design.